Parental Rights for Fathers in Nevada

 For help with child custody as a father, contact us at (702) 904-9898 to schedule a no-obligation consultation today.

-Fathers Rights and Child Custody in Nevada
+Father's Custody Rights in Nevada

 All states, including Nevada, base all child custody decisions on what is considered to be the “best interests” of a child.
 Of course, generally all parents want what is best for their children, so it is important to define this legal standard.
 Below are the most critical factors a judge will consider when making a decision regarding child custody: